ibrahimovasn93/MetaExchangeTaskWebAPI/README.md

 4. Build the solution to restore dependencies and compile the project.

-5. Update the file paths and configurations as per your environment and requirements:
+5. Update the order books and configurations as per your environment and requirements:
-   - Ensure that the file paths for JSON data and other resources are correctly configured.
+   - Update Orderbook/order_book_data.txt file with your orderbooks and define your balances under appsettings.json.
    - Adjust any environment-specific configurations, such as HTTPS settings and Swagger endpoints.

 6. Run the application: